oracle/graal/docs/getting-started/graalvm-community/macos.md

 GraalVM Community Edition can be installed for a single user and administrator privileges are not required.
 However, if GraalVM is meant to become a default JDK, administrator privileges are required.

 GraalVM Community Edition does not provide the installation wizard, unlike OpenJDK distributions for macOS that come with the _.dmg_ download.
 It can be installed from an archive file (_.tar.gz_).
 Note that in macOS, the JDK installation path is: `/Library/Java/JavaVirtualMachines/<graalvm>/Contents/Home`.

 Follow these steps to install GraalVM Community on the macOS operating system:

 1. Navigate to [GraalVM Releases repository on GitHub](https://github.com/graalvm/graalvm-ce-builds/releases).
-Depending on the workload, select Java 11 based or Java 8 based distribution for macOS, and download.
+Select Java 11 based or Java 17 based distribution for macOS, and download.
 2. Unzip the archive.
   ```shell
    tar -xzf graalvm-ce-java<version>-darvin-amd64-<version>.tar.gz